-&lt;sup>2 It is important to note that domestic violence often includes ongoing emotional, psychological, and fiscal abuse.
-While this Policy addresses the physical aspects of domestic violence, individuals experiencing other facets of relationship violence should seek help from campus resources, regardless of whether the abuse is occurring on campus.
+2 It is important to note that domestic violence often includes ongoing emotional, psychological, and fiscal abuse.
+While this Policy addresses physical acts of domestic violence, individuals experiencing other facets of relationship violence should seek help from campus resources, regardless of whether the abuse is occurring on campus.